UCL-VR/ubiq-genie/README.md

 ## Documentation

-For more information on how to use Ubiq-Genie, please refer to the README file in the `Server` folder.
+For more information on how to use Ubiq-Genie, please refer to the README files in the `Node` folder.

 ## Samples

 The `Node/apps` folder contains a number of samples that demonstrate how to use Ubiq-Genie.
 For more information on how to use these samples, please refer to the README files in the corresponding folders.
 Currently, the following collaborative samples are available:

 - [**Texture Generation**](Node/apps/texture_generation/README.md): generates a texture based on voice-based input and an optional ray to select target objects
-- [**Multi-user Conversational Agent**](Node/apps/virtual_assistant/README.md): a conversational agent that can be interacted with by multiple users
+- [**Multi-user Conversational Agent**](Node/apps/conversational_agent/README.md): a conversational agent that can be interacted with by multiple users
 - [**Transcription**](Node/apps/transcription/README.md): transcribes audio streams of users in a room

 For a demo video of the samples, please refer to the [Ubiq-Genie demo video](https://youtu.be/cGz0z9BIgQk).